Keeping your yard in tip-top shape is a hassle, at best, and a nightmare, at worst.

 As it doesn’t have any wheels, you have to turn it off first before setting it down if you want to catch a break.

-Besides that, you also need to carry it the ENTIRE time you’re trimming the lawn because, without any wheels, it just sits on the lawn and ruins it, especially if you forgot to shut it down!
+Besides that, you also need to carry it the ENTIRE time you’re trimming the lawn because, without any wheels, it just sits on the property and ruins it, especially if you forgot to shut it down!

 But if you’re equipped with muscly arms that deadlift as a hobby, then you could probably use this easily as a test of balance to keep your wacking straight and clean!